dotnet/docs/docs/framework/resources/working-with-resx-files-programmatically.md

   - ".resx files"
 ms.assetid: 168f941a-2b84-43f8-933f-cf4a8548d824
 ---
-# Working with .resx files programmatically
+# Work with .resx files programmatically

 Because XML resource (.resx) files must consist of well-defined XML, including a header that must follow a specific schema followed by data in name/value pairs, you may find that creating these files manually is error-prone.
 As an alternative, you can create .resx files programmatically by using types and members in the .NET Class Library.
 You can also use the .NET Class Library to retrieve resources that are stored in .resx files.
-This topic explains how you can use the types and members in the <xref:System.Resources> namespace to work with .resx files.
+This article explains how you can use the types and members in the <xref:System.Resources> namespace to work with .resx files.

- Note that this article discusses working with XML (.resx) files that contain resources.
-For information on working with binary resource files that have been embedded in assemblies, see the <xref:System.Resources.ResourceManager> topic.
+This article discusses working with XML (.resx) files that contain resources.
+For information on working with binary resource files that have been embedded in assemblies, see <xref:System.Resources.ResourceManager>.

 > [!WARNING]
 > There are also ways to work with .resx files other than programmatically.
 When you add a resource file to a [Visual Studio](https://visualstudio.microsoft.com/vs/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=inline+link) project, Visual Studio provides an interface for creating and maintaining a .resx file, and automatically converts the .resx file to a .resources file at compile time.
 You can also use a text editor to manipulate a .resx file directly.
 However, to avoid corrupting the file, be careful not to modify any binary information that is stored in the file.